Factbox-Key economic policy stances of Japan's next PM candidates

 TOKYO (Reuters) - Japanese Prime Minister Yoshihide Suga, his support ratings in tatters ahead of a general election, said last week he would step down, setting the stage for his replacement as premier and heightening uncertainty on the outlook for economic policy.

-Below are the key economic policy views of candidates to become Japan's next prime minister.
+Below are the key economic policy views of candidates who may become Japan's next prime minister.

 FUMIO KISHIDA